Pasnin/budget/README.md

 # Budget Analyzer

 A Streamlit web application for managing and analyzing personal budgets in Norwegian Crowns (NOK).
+The application supports multiple users, with each user having their own budget data.

 ## Features

+- **Multi-User Support**: Each user has their own budget data and presets
+- **User Authentication**: Simple username/password login system
 - **Dashboard**: Visualize your income, expenses, and savings
 - **Multiple Expense Categories**: Track spending across various categories
 - **Customizable**: Edit default values to match your personal financial situation
-- **Save/Load**: Save different budget configurations and load them when needed
+- **Presets**: Save different budget configurations as presets and load them when needed
 - **Data Persistence**: Budget data is automatically saved between sessions

 ## Default Data